vswilliamson/Independent-eQTLs/README.md

 ```
 function(n = 5, li.unipval, li.bipval, li.uniaic, li.biaic)
 ```
-This function produces the data that the graphs in slide 8.
+This function produces the data that the graphs show in slide 8.
 For each of the four methods, it will output a data frame (described in the "Returns" section).
 ##### Input: ######
 - **n**: The first n SNPs to analyze.
 - **li.unipval**: The list of length 2 output by testAll.R for unidirectional pvalue.